openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 `Win32DiskImager <https://sourceforge.net/projects/win32diskimager/>`_  useful for cloning
 flash boot drives.

+**There is a known bug in Win32DiskImager V1.0.0**  While the exact cause of the bug has not been determined, the number of affected users is very small.
+However, this bug requires the use of the Verify Only button after every operation.
+If the Verification hash is successful, the operation is good.
+If Verification fails, the read or write has failed and the image file or flashed drive cannot be used.

-Details for using Win32DiskImager are found in Operating System Backup, under  Cloning Flash Media.
+Details for using Win32DiskImager are found in `Operating System Backup`_ , under `Cloning Flash Media`_ .

 ----